Introduction

 Can I use my gas stove during a power outage?

-Yes, if your gas stove has a manual ignition option, you can light it without electricity, but ensure you follow safety precautions.
+If your gas stove has a manual ignition option, you can light it without electricity.
+Just be sure to follow safety precautions.

 What should I do if the flame color changes?

-Investigate immediately, as a yellow or orange flame may indicate incomplete combustion; check for blockages or consider professional inspection.
+Investigate right away, as a yellow or orange flame may signal incomplete combustion.
+Check for blockages or consider getting a professional inspection.

 Is it safe to leave the gas stove unattended while cooking?

-No—always stay in the kitchen while cooking to monitor the stove and prevent potential hazards.
+Always stay in the kitchen while cooking to keep an eye on the stove and avoid potential hazards.